Kid Row Artisan Exhibitor Checklist

 Setting Up Your Table

-- Your Table Space: At this time, Craft Lake City plans to have each Kid Row artisan share a table.
-Therefore, each Kid Row exhibitor will have approximately 3’ x 3’ of individual space to display their wares.
-Please be a good neighbor and plan to set up your wares within this designated space to make room for the kid artisan next to you.
-If you applied with other kid artisans together as a group, you will be sharing the same 2.5’x3’ space.
-Above are some example photos to demonstrate the size of the space allocated to each Kid Row exhibitor.
-Note: If COVID-19 guidelines change, Craft Lake City may alter plans for display spaces.
-We will be in touch regarding any of those changes in advance of the DIY Festival.
+- Your Table Space: Each Kid Row artisan will be sharing a 6 foot table, and will have 3’x 2.5’ of individual space.
+Be a good neighbor and please plan to set up your wares on half of the table space to make room for the kid artisan next to you.
+If you applied with other kid artisans together as a group, you will be sharing the same 3’x 2.5’ space.

-- Provided by CLC: Craft Lake City will provide the table, linens, and one chair for each Kid Row exhibitor.
-We’ll also provide a small 6”x6” sign and we’ll invite you to write your artisan name or business name on it.
-Please note that, since seating for Kid Row is exceedingly limited, it would be very helpful for your parent, guardian, or helper to bring an extra chair!
+- Provided by CLC: Craft Lake City will provide the table, linens, and chairs for you.
+We’ll also provide a small 6”x6” sign with your name or business name on it.

 Items to Bring for Your Display